pwaring/backup-scripts/README.md

 The `all.sh` wrapper script will check for a file called `pre-backup.sh` and execute it if it exists.
 This is useful if you wish to perform some tasks before starting a backup, such as exporting MySQL databases.

+## Limitations

+All the backup scripts suffer from the following limitations:

+ * Backups may fail if the repository path includes spaces.